 Fundraising Management Certificate

 Designed and delivered by expert Arts Administration program faculty, the four-course Graduate Certificate in Fundraising Management provides administrative, financial, technical, and leadership skills for those seeking careers as professional fundraisers and for nonprofit managers who wish to substantially enhance their ability to raise funds.
-The certificate program is also appropriate for professionals considering a career change, as well as professionals in the arts, health care, education, and human services fields.
+Offered both on campus and online, the certificate program is also appropriate for professionals considering a career change, as well as professionals in the arts, health care, education, and human services fields.
 Courses take place in the evening, allowing students to earn this valuable credential while continuing to work full-time.

 Certificate students take classes with students who are in the Master of Science in Arts Administration program.
 Students have access to all the resources of the department and the University, including the extensive network of visual and performing arts organizations that has employed Boston University graduates, and internship and job placement services.